Nicholas Culpeper: Philosophy of herbalism

 Culpeper attempted to make medical treatments more accessible to lay persons by educating them about maintaining their health.
 Ultimately his ambition was to reform the system of medicine by questioning traditional methods and knowledge and exploring new solutions for ill health.
 The systematisation of the use of herbals by Culpeper was a key development in the evolution of modern pharmaceuticals, most of which originally had herbal origins.

 Culpeper's emphasis on reason rather than tradition is reflected in the introduction to his Complete Herbal.
 He was one of the best-known astrological botanists of his day, pairing the plants and diseases with planetary influences, countering illnesses with nostrums that were paired with an opposing planetary influence.
 Combining remedial care with Galenic humoral philosophy and questionable astrology, he forged a strangely workable system of medicine; combined with his "Singles" forceful commentaries, Culpeper was a widely read source for medical treatment in his time.

+Though widely read his reputation was quite mixed.
+Eleanour Sinclair Rohde wrote of him, "One cannot help suspecting that Culpeper knew perfectly well what nonsense he was talking, but that he also realised how remunerative such nonsense was and how much is customers were impressed by it."
+Similarly other modern writers assert that even in his own time he was regarded as, "something of a fraud" or a quack.

+Analysis has shown that more than 90% of the botanical entries in The English Physitian were derived, if not copied outright, from apothecary John Parkinson's Theatrum Botanicum of 1640.
+Parkinson's folio was massive, lavishly illustrated, and described over 3800 plants from around Europe.
+Culpeper's streamlining of the content involved eschewing illustrations, narrowing the focus to only English herbs, and omitting any non-medical uses of said plants, such as in animal husbandry or domestic chores.
+This smaller scope allowed Culpeper's book to be sold for a small fraction of the price, and resulted in much wider circulation.
+This flagrant "borrowing" did not escape notice at the time; one fellow apothecary published a 21-page critique including the assertion that "Culpeper's writings are either only other men's writings which he hath translated into English or collections of other men's works which he hath deformed".